Port Orford Cedar

 Strength, durability and natural decay-resistance make Port Orford Cedar the ideal wood for timber structures.

-It is renowned for its beauty and structural integrity, useful for both indoor and outdoor uses.
+Scientific Name: Chamaecyparis lawsoniana, it is renowned for its beauty and structural integrity, useful for both indoor and outdoor uses.
 Other common names: Hinoki, pacific white cypress, oregon cypress, pacific white cedar.
 Read more below…

 If you need a particular net size of material, please be sure to make your sales representative aware of the exact net size so he can provide you with the right piece of lumber.